← All Neighbourhood Guides

 A Note on Boundaries

-Best Streets
+Best Streets and Positions

-Golf Club Road
+Streets Backing the Golf Club

 Markland Drive

-A representative Markland Wood interior street: quiet, tree-lined, well-maintained.
+Markland Wood's curving interior streets keep through-traffic minimal, making them among the quietest in the neighbourhood.
 Popular with families who want the neighbourhood character without the golf course premium.
-A good benchmark street for understanding the neighbourhood's typical product and pricing.
+A good place to find the neighbourhood's typical product.

-Etobicoke Creek Adjacency
+Etobicoke Creek Edge (West)

-Avoid: Eastern Edge Near 427
+Caution: Eastern Edge Near 427

 Golf course adjacency on premium streets